pourmalek/covir2/20220110/README.md

 (18) Iran [Daily detected infections, reference scenario, all time, IHME](https://github.com/pourmalek/covir2/blob/main/20220110/output/merge/graph%20121%20COVID-19%20daily%20detected%20infections%2C%20Iran%20reference%20scenario%20CI%2C%20IHME.pdf)

-Calculated Daily detected infections = Daily infections * Infection detection ratio
+Calculated daily detected infections = Daily infections * Infection detection ratio

-The trend of the CALCULATED IHME Daily detected infections (= Daily infections * Infection detection ratio) is comparable with the trend of IHME "Daily infections (raw data)", with a time lag of about two weeks.
+The trend of the CALCULATED IHME Daily detected infections (= Daily infections * Infection detection ratio) (red curve) is comparable with that of IHME "Daily infections (raw data)" (black curve) and JOHN daily reported cases (blue curve).
+The latter two are fully aligned. with a time lag of about two weeks.
+The CALCULATED IHME Daily detected infections is about two weeks behind the JOHN daily reported cases, and their heights are comparable during the fifth wave.

+This means there might be more than 80,000 daily detectable cases of disease in late February 2022 (1400-11-26 to 1400-12-14).

 ![image](https://user-images.githubusercontent.com/30849720/148869822-a78314ee-efd0-40d2-afbc-087bdaf07653.png)